-webOS 2.0 SDK contains virtual keyboard, Palm suspends access to SDKAlex Wagner - Deputy Managing Editor, News Desk
+webOS 2.0 SDK contains virtual keyboard, Palm suspends access to SDKAlex Wagner - Editorial Director of News and Content

 Earlier this week, Palm announced some of the major new features coming to webOS 2.0 and allowed a select group of developers access to the new version's SDK.
 Unsurprisingly, some of the devs began tearing through the code, trying to find some hidden nuggets of information that Palm had failed to mention.
 One of the lucky users was able to find a reference to a virtual keyboard inside the webOS 2.0 SDK, which is something that Palm apparently decided to skip over in their explanation of 2.0's new features.
 In response to the leak, Palm has elected to suspend new admissions to its Early Access Program which allowed devs the ability to get their hands on the new SDK.